unitaryfund/mitiq/docs/source/examples/dynamical_phase_transitions_zne.md

 @dataclasses.dataclass
 class SimulationParams:
     '''Simulation parameters.
-Note that we use much coarser time steps than in the paper, so that this demo runs in a reasonably short time.'''
+Note that by default we use much coarser time steps than in the paper, so that the noisy simulations later in this demo run in a reasonably short time.'''
     t_max : float = 8.5
     M : int = 25